ScreamBun/jadn-node/jadn-v1.0-wd01.md

 Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
 * An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
 * An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
-* An instance of a Map, MapOf, or Record type with a key mapped to a Null value is not equal to an otherwise identical instance without that key.
+* An instance of a Map, MapOf, or Record type with a key mapped to a Null value MUST compare as equal to an otherwise identical instance without that key.
+This is the expected behavior of nullable fields.
-* The length of an Array or ArrayOf instance does not include Null values after the last non-Null value; two instances that differ only in the number of trailing Nulls are equal.
+* The length of an Array or ArrayOf instance MUST not include Null values after the last non-Null value;

-**API Values**

-The mechanisms chosen by a developer or defined by an IM library to represent instances of these types within an application constitute an application programming interface (API).
-JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats -- any programming mechanisms and any data formats that exhibit the behavior required of a type are interchangeable and interoperable.
+two instances that differ only in the number of trailing Nulls MUST compare as equal.

 ## 3.1 Type Definitions
 JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
-Every definition creates a *Defined type* that has four elements, plus for most container types, a list of fields:
+Every definition creates a *Defined type* that has five elements:

 1. **TypeName:** the name of the type being defined
 2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined
 3. **TypeOptions:** an array of zero or more **TypeOption** ([Table 3-2](#table-3-2-type-options)) applicable to the type being defined
 4. **TypeDescription:** a non-normative comment
-5. **Fields:** an array of one or more field definitions, if applicable to BaseType
+5. **Fields:** an array of field or enumerated item definitions

 * TypeName MUST NOT be a JADN type.
 * BaseType MUST be a JADN type.
-* If BaseType is a Simple type, ArrayOf, or MapOf, the type definition MUST NOT include Fields:
+* If BaseType is a Simple type, ArrayOf, or MapOf, the Fields element MUST be empty:
 ```
-        [TypeName, BaseType, [TypeOption, ...], TypeDescription]
+        [TypeName, BaseType, [TypeOption, ...], TypeDescription, []]
 ```

 * If BaseType is Enumerated, each item definition MUST have three elements:

     1. **ItemID:** the integer identifier of the item
-  2. **ItemValue:** the value of the item
+    2. **ItemValue:** the string value of the item
     3. **ItemDescription:** a non-normative comment
 ```
         [TypeName, BaseType, [TypeOption, ...], TypeDescription, [
             [ItemID, ItemValue, ItemDescription],